joodie/clojure-refactoring/README.markdown

 Customized Installation
 ---

-If you don't want to use `clojure-jack-in`, you should install the jar as usual (either as a dependency in your project or as a leiningen plugin) and then extract `src/clojure_refactoring/payload/clojure-refactoring-mode.el` and put that on your elisp load-path (for instance, `$HOME/.emacs.d`) and `(require 'clojure-refactoring-mode)` in your emacs's `init.el`.
+If you don't want to use `clojure-jack-in`, you should install the jar as usual (as a dependency in your project or as a leiningen plugin) and then extract `src/clojure_refactoring/payload/clojure-refactoring-mode.el` and put it on your elisp load-path (for instance, copy to or symlink from `$HOME/.emacs.d`) and `(require 'clojure-refactoring-mode)` in your emacs's `init.el`.

 Hacking Philosophy
 --------------------